This course provides an undergraduate introduction to modern econometrics, in both cross-section and time-series environments.

 Prerequisites: Econ 103 must be taken prior to Econ 104.
 (Certain other introductory Penn courses or course sequences in probability and statistics including regression may be acceptable, again taken prior to Econ 104, such as Penn's Stat 430+431 or Penn's Engineering equivalent.
 Any other background must be explicitly approved.)

 Heavily-used site: Econometric Data Science (open text, slides, data, code, etc.).
 The site is constantly evolving, so check frequently for updates.
 The course outline is effectively the text's table of contents, but the slides and lectures, not the text, are the centerpiece of everything.
+The text is offered as one tool to help you understand the slides and lectures, which, again, are the centerpiece of everything.
 Although the slides are self-contained, there is no way to understand them without attending lectures, where I will interpret/embellish/generalize/specialize them, guiding you selectively.
 Hence regular class attendance is absolutely essential.

 latest edition (deep and insightful, worth the time investment).